OpenSUTD/course-notes/50.005 Computer System Engineering/OS.md

 **Files**

-* files are stored on persistent (non-volatile) storage, and in UNIX are memory cached for performance:
+* Files are stored on persistent (non-volatile) storage, and in UNIX are memory cached for performance:
   * regular files
   * special files:
     * folders
     * `.` refers to current directory
     * `..` refers to parent directory
+  * file links:
+    * symbolic link (shortcut link)
+    * hard link (both path point to the same file)
 * file is an uninterpreted sequence of words/bytes
 * can be viewed as an abstract data type, like a class of objects in the OOP sense
   * state: file data and metadata (file attributes)
   * interface (set of methods e.g. open/rw/del to be used)
 * format is interpreted by some application (or OS kernel in case of special files)
+* UNIX doesn’t allow hard links to directories.
+This restriction ensures that we can’t form cycles with hard links

 **File Descriptor Tables**

+* two file descriptors fd1 and fd2 reference same open file entry, they share usage (e.g., cp) of the file – read/write through fd1 will advance cp seen by fd2

 ```
 TODO